 Program-level outcomes represent the goals you have for your students, upon completion of the set of courses that lead them through your program.
-At Chabot, we started our assessment of outcomes at the course-level, and we are now reflecting on how well our students are achieving the outcomes for our programs through these CLOs.
-This is currently being done by alignment, which is where the CLO to PLO curriculum alignment matrix comes in.
-This preliminary mapping will then be translated into eLumen to build Program Level Outcome rubrics, which will allow faculty to aggregate data at the Course-Level for the purposes of evaluating Program-Level SLOs (PLOs).
+At Chabot, we started our assessment of outcomes at the course-level, and we are now reflecting on how well our students are achieving the outcomes for our programs through these SLOs.
+This is currently being done by alignment, which is where the SLO to PLO curriculum alignment matrix comes in.
+This preliminary mapping is done in CurricUNET, which will allow faculty to aggregate data at the course-level for the purposes of evaluating Program Learning Outcomes (PLOs).

 The PLO Closing the Loop form was revised for Program Review in Spring 2013.
 The PLO Closing the Loop form now documents the evaluation and assessment of program level outcomes, which also follow a three-year assessment cycle.
 In some programs mapping CLOs to PLOs in eLumen may not be useful or perhaps there is not a suitable capstone course in your program where you can aggregate results from CLOs.
 In these cases faculty might consider a qualitative approach, such as a focus group or survey asking the students what they are getting out of your program, would triangulate with the data from the matrix to give you good actionable information.
 All of this is consistent with evidence of assessment and evaluation that would appropriately be documented on the PLO Closing the Loop form.